-As society grows, there is a strong demand for a variety of delicious and national representative wines.
-Moreover, it has to be ensured that this wine is safe for users.
-If Japan is proud of its Sake (Iwata, Suzuki, & Aramaki, 2003), Korea has Sochou or Western European countries has Vodka (Russia) and Whiskey (Scotland), rice alcohol is considered as an alcoholic beverage commonly used in Vietnam basing on its wet rice civilization.
+As the society growth there is a strong demand for a variety of delicious and national representative wines.
+Moreover, it has to be ensured that these wine is safe to the users.
+If Japan is proud of its Sake (Iwata, H., Suzuki, 2003), Korea has Sochou or Western European countries has Vodka (Russia) and Whiskey (Scotland), rice alcohol is considered as an alcoholic beverage commonly used in Vietnam basing on its wet rice civilization.
 There is no accurate record of how Vietnam's traditional alcohol was made.
-However, it has been known from ancient times that rice alcohol has been used extensively in holidays, festivals, sacrifices and even in regular meals.
+However, it has been known from the ancient times that rice alcohol has been used extensively in holidays, festivals, sacrifices and even in regular meals.

-Alcohol in Vietnam is produced in many different ways.
-Each area in Vietnam has a distinct taste of alcohol such as Mau Son-Lang Son, Dao - Yen Bai, Bau Da - Binh Dinh, Go Den - Long An.
-The traditional method to produce alcohol using dried yeast is still widely applied, although the efficiency and the product in many regions are still unstable.
+Alcohol in Viet Nam is produced in many different ways.
+Each area in Viet Nam has a distinct taste of alcohol such as Mau Son - Lang Son, Dao - Yen Bai, Bau Da - Binh Dinh, Go Den - Long An.
+Traditional method toproduce alcohol using dried yeast is still widely applied, although the efficiency and the product in many regions are still unstable.
 This instability is due to the microorganisms present in the dried yeast without being controlled.
-They play an important role in transforming substances from raw materials into sugars and then to liquors through the saccharification process and fermentation.
-They make a significant influence on food quality parameters such as taste, texture and nutritious value (Kofi, Nout, & Sarkar, 2006).
+They play an important role in transformating substances from raw materials into sugars and then to liquors through saccharification process and fermentation.
+They make a significant influence on food quality parameters such as taste, texture and nutritious value (Kofi et al., 2006).
 There are various types of yeast involved in the production of alcohol such as Hanseniaspora, Candida, Metschnikowia...
-(Ray, 2001; Schutz & Gafner, 1993).
-Especially, Saccharomyces strains are used the majority in many fermentation processes (Dung, Rombouts, & Nout, 2007).
+(Ray, B., 2001; Schutz M. and Gafner J., 1993).
+Especially, Saccharomyces strains are used majority in many fermentation process (Dung et al., 2007).